A Positive Quote for Now

 Picture related to the title of the story

-With permission, I have extracted this picture-quote from the website of Duxbury Church.
+With permission, I've extracted this picture-quote from the website of Duxbury Church.
 All rights reserved worldwide.

-At one time or another, everyone faces a problem that my friend Ngishili Njuguna referred to as the Goliath.
-It is a problem that seems to be the only obstacle to experiencing happiness and achieving our dreams.
+My friend Ngishili Njuguna said everyone faces a problem he called goliath which seems to be the only obstacle to living our dreams.
 "If only I could overcome this problem," we think, "then life would be a piece of cake."

-I can imagine how it was that day David felled Goliath.
-Every soldier of the Philistine army fled in fear with the whole Israelite army in hot pursuit.
-The defeat of a single Goliath caused, on the one hand, every soldier of the Philistine army to be filled with fear, and on the other hand, every soldier of the Israelite army to be rejuvenated with courage.
-It was like Goliath was the only obstacle to the military success of Israel.
+Like Ngishili, I can imagine how it was that day David felled Goliath.
+Every Philistine soldier fled in fear with the Israelite army in hot pursuit.
+The defeat of a single Goliath filled every Israelite soldier with courage.

-As you can see, there is indeed a similarity between Goliath of the Bible and the problem Ngishili referred to as the Goliath: the one that seems to be the only obstacle to experiencing happiness and achieving our dreams.
-And what lessons can we draw from David's victory when dealing with the Goliaths in our lives?
+As you can see, there is a similarity between Goliath of the Bible and the problem Ngishili referred to as goliath.
+And what lessons can we draw from David's victory?

 ---------------------------------------------------------------------